lucaspin/CG_algorithms/README.md

 Implement 2D transformations

 - [x] Create the Matrix2d class

   - [x] Create a constructor that accepts a vector of values to initialize the Matrix2d
   - [x] Implement functions to get and set the value of a Matrix2d
   - [x] Overload the * operator to multiply objects of class Matrix2d (dot product)

 - [x] Create the TransformationMatrix class as a singleton

   - [x] Implement function for translation
   - [x] Implement function for rotation
   - [x] Implement function for scaling
-- [ ] Implement function for shearing
+  - [x] Implement function for shearing
   - [ ] Implement function for mirroring

+- [x]Revamp Vertex2d class (point is now a 3x1 matrix)

 ## Authors